 Maybe you got a big gig that unfortunately falls right after your much-anticipated vacation.
 Maybe you’re behind in the school band and want to make sure you improve before school starts.
 Maybe you just love practicing!

-Whatever your reason may be, it can be unrealistic to expect to get the same productivity during vacation-time practice sessions than your usual.
-On vacation, you’ll probably have less time, little to no places to practice with full sound, and most likely, you cannot even bring your instrument.
+Whatever your reason may be, it can be unrealistic to expect to get the same productivity during vacation than at home.
+On vacation, you’ll probably have less 'free' time to practice, little to no places to practice, and most likely, you cannot even bring your instrument.

 So - how can you practice abroad and sans instrument?
 How should practice focus change during this time and how can this change benefit you?